Zero Trust Security

 Everything you need to know about me.

-With over 6+ years of hands-on experience, I acquired an extremely diverse skill set that spans Full-Stack Development, Reverse engineering, Vulnerability Research, Cloud Infrastructure, Offensive Tooling Development, DevSecOps, and my main expertise - Secure Software Development.
+With over 6+ years of hands-on experience, I acquired a diverse skill set that spans Full-Stack Development, Reverse engineering, Vulnerability Research, Cloud Infrastructure, Offensive Tooling Development, DevSecOps, and my main expertise, Secure Software Development.

 I publish detailed write-ups on my latest security research findings after full remediation & responsible disclosure.